DeveloperMetrics/DevOpsMetrics/README.md

 # DevOpsMetrics
-A project to experiment with high performing metrics
+A project to experiment with high performing metrics.
+A [demo website displaying the metrics can be viewed here](https://devopsmetrics-prod-eu-web.azurewebsites.net/).

 All four of these metrics are based on production environments, where the value to our end users is delivered: